Sign in

 Legal obligations

-Your approved authority must maintain records verifying the eligibility of all students reported in the Census for a minimum of 7 years.
-This is a requirement under section 37 of the Australian Education Regulation 2013 (the Regulation).
+Your approved authority must maintain records verifying the eligibility of all students reported in the census for a minimum of 7 years.
+This is a requirement under section 37 of the Australian Education Regulations 2023 (the Regulations).

-Each year after the Census, the department conducts the Post Enumeration exercise to review a sample of schools’ Census records.
-If the department selects a school for Post Enumeration, participation is mandatory under section 39 of the Regulation.
+Each year after the census, the department conducts the post enumeration exercise to review a sample of schools’ census records.
+If the department selects a school for post enumeration, participation is mandatory under section 39 of the Regulations.

 Privacy information

-You must inform parents, guardians and staff about the department’s use of Census data.
-A privacy notice is available on the Non-Government Schools Census page of SchoolsHUB under Downloads.
-The privacy notice provides information on how we will handle the personal information collected in the Census.
+You must inform parents, guardians and staff about the department’s use of census data.
+The 2024 Census Privacy Collection Notice is available in the Downloads section on the right of this page.
+The privacy notice provides information on how we will handle the personal information collected in the census.

-For queries or more information about privacy-related matters, please email privacy@education.gov.au.
+For more information about privacy-related matters, email privacy@education.gov.au.

 Eligible students

-• the student is enrolled at the school on Census Day (Friday 4 August 2023)
+• the student is enrolled at the school on census day (2 August 2024)

 • the student is enrolled in a year level the school is approved to provide at that location